 Sniper Elite 4 feels like what the series have been building up to all these years.
 There’s still some lower budget-y feel to it, there are some rough edges and occasional bugs, but it’s all easy to forgive as you’re playing.
 The game evolves the stealth mechanics introduced in the third game, so it’s still focusing more on relocating and being smart about making sure enemies cannot pinpoint your location as you’re showering them with sniper shots.
 In fact, I’m not even sure how much different the stealth is in the underlying system regard – a lot about Sniper Elite 4 is about smart updates to the player experience.
 It’s very easy to understand where you are, where enemies are or can be, how visible and how loud can you be, whereas in the previous title this always felt like some messy system that just “does things” (though, maybe it actually was).

 Another huge improvement is the level design.
-The maps for each of the missions (there are 8) are big, fully of optional objectives and places to hide and fight enemies.
+The maps for each of the missions (there are 8) are big, full of optional objectives and places to hide and fight enemies.
 If you get tired in the previous games and play on normal you could just bumrush the mission and be over with it very quickly even if you do the optional things.
 Here, if you want to complete every objective, prepare to spend several hours per each mission, not unlike something you’d expect from a first try in a Hitman mission.
 The stealth updates really work well here as well, as you can engage different groups of enemies from different parts of the map and depending on their enemy class they will react differently.
 Even if you are compromised and enemies go into full assault, it can be very fun, especially if you’ve made some preparations and put traps everywhere.
 Of course, the systems in the game are pretty simple compared to something you’d find in, say, Metal Gear or Far Cry, so despite different enemy classes and ways to engage them, the gameplay isn’t as varied as you’d sometimes hope it would be.
 But it’s still fun enough as is so one can only hope that in the future the series will evolve this further.

 There are other minor improvements, like a slightly more consistent sticky cover system and more traversal options, but even with the improvements they still tend to feel like one of the weakest parts of the game as you can get stuck on something unexpectedly while trying to avoid the enemy detection or just suddenly climb on a ladder while adjusting the position.
 There are no huge bugs or issues I’ve encountered at least, although I did notice that AI is still quite a bit silly at times and can do some really strange things, despite the improvements.